amitsaha/notes/README.rst

 Notes
 =====

-Technical Writings on various topics of various lengths.
+Technical Writings on various topics of various lengths